B a c k / N e c k

 - Can be trial and error and involve combination of below.

-- Emphasis should be on ACTIVE therapies (Gentle exercise e.g. Walking, physiotherapy, hydrotherapy, pilates, Yoga, Tai Qi, Stretching, light resistance activity e.g. Theraband)
+- Emphasis should be on ACTIVE therapies (Gentle exercise e.g. Walking, physiotherapy, hydrotherapy, pilates, Yoga, Tai Qi, Stretching, Swimming, backwards walking, light resistance activity e.g. Theraband)

 - Relative rest from temporary activity avoidance of aggravating activities

-- Use of heat and paracetamol with judicious use of muscle relaxants and anti-inflammatories has supportive evidence
+- Use of heat and paracetamol with judicious use of muscle relaxants and anti-inflammatories has supportive evidence.
+Ice is generally only advised the first 48 hours.

 - For flare-ups lasting more than 4-6 weeks then adding in biofeedback, psycho-neuroeducation and pain education strategies are shown to be helpful

-- PASSIVE therapies can be added in and can improve feelings of wellbeing but have generally short term effect and mixed evidence regarding their efficacy (acupuncture, chiropractic/spinal manipulation, mobilisation, needling, massage, traction, laser, ultrasound etc.)
+- PASSIVE therapies can be added in & can improve feelings of wellbeing but have generally short term effect & mixed evidence regarding their efficacy (acupuncture, chiropractic/spinal manipulation, mobilisation, needling, massage, traction, laser, ultrasound etc.)

 Acute neck pain/arm pain referred neck episodes